Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-The DF board is chaired by Marc Elias, general counsel for Hillary Clinton’s 2016 presidential campaign and head of the political law practice at Perkins Coie that represents almost all of the nation’s most powerful Democratic Party and left-leaning political advocacy organizations.4 Anne Harkavy, a legal counsel to the presidential campaigns of Barack Obama and John Kerry, is the group’s executive director.5 The rest of the DF board and most of the other senior staffers have similar partisan work histories.6
+The DF board is chaired by Marc Elias, general counsel for Hillary Clinton’s 2016 presidential campaign and head of the political law practice at Perkins Coie that represents almost all of the nation’s most powerful Democratic Party and left-leaning political advocacy organizations.4

 Democracy Forward Foundation (DFF) is the 501(c)(3) nonprofit counterpart of the 501(c)(4) advocacy group Democracy Forward.
 The two organizations appear to share the same website, board and employees.
-As of late 2018 the DF website showed 27 employees, including a ten-lawyer legal team.10
+As of late 2018 the DF website showed 27 employees, including a ten-lawyer legal team.1

-General Background
+Background

-Sources of funding and funding levels were not known as of late 2018, when the website showed 27 employees, including a ten-lawyer legal team.13 A November 2017 report in the Washington Free Beacon explained the creation of the two organizations and the intended mission of weaponizing the use of litigation against federal agencies to tie up the Trump administration and its agenda.
-While providing no conclusive evidence of the source of funding, the report referenced “confidential documents” obtained by the Free Beacon, relating to a January 2017 meeting at a “posh resort” with “liberal mega-donors” in which Hillary Clinton operative David Brock proposed a partisan litigation strategy for another organization that was strikingly similar to that which became DF andthe DFF.14
+Sources of funding and funding levels were not known as of late 2018, when the website showed 27 employees, including a ten-lawyer legal team.1 A November 2017 report in the Washington Free Beacon explained the creation of the two organizations and the intended mission of weaponizing the use of litigation against federal agencies to tie up the Trump administration and its agenda.
+While providing no conclusive evidence of the source of funding, the report referenced “confidential documents” obtained by the Washington Free Beacon, relating to a January 2017 meeting at a “posh resort” with “liberal mega-donors” at which Hillary Clinton operative David Brock proposed a partisan litigation strategy for another organization that was strikingly similar to that which became DF andthe DFF.8

 The plan that was reportedly distributed at the Brock meeting to more than 100 donors proposed a doubling of the $5.8 million budget for the Citizens for Responsibility and Ethics in Washington (CREW), so that the left-wing organization could expand its staff to 38 employees and hire an “army of pro bono lawyers” to produce a “steady stream of open records requests” and lawsuits against Trump, his administration and his family, as the means to “keep constant attention on Trump’s unprecedented conflicts of interest.”
-Distributed within days of the new president taking office, The 49-page document expressed the goal of defeating him in 2020 or “through impeachment” before that.15
+Distributed within days of the new president taking office, The 49-page document expressed the goal of defeating him in 2020 or “through impeachment” before that.10

 Board of Directors

 Marc Elias is the chair of the board.
 He was general counsel for Hillary Clinton’s 2016 presidential campaign and is a partner and head of the political law practice at the law firm Perkins Coie LLP.
-He assists Democratic political committees and other left-of-center clients, which include the Democratic Governors Association, Democratic National Committee (DNC), Democratic Senatorial Campaign Committee (DSCC), Democratic Congressional Campaign Committee (DCCC), House Majority PAC, Senate Majority PAC, Priorities USA (PAC), and EMILY’s List.18
+He assists Democratic political committees and other left-of-center clients, which include the Democratic Governors Association, Democratic National Committee (DNC), Democratic Senatorial Campaign Committee (DSCC), Democratic Congressional Campaign Committee (DCCC), House Majority PAC, Senate Majority PAC, Priorities USA (PAC), and EMILY’s List.4

-Other board members include John Podesta, the chair of Hillary Clinton’s 2016 presidential campaign, and co-founder of the left-wing think tank Center for American Progress; Scott Nathan, a senior fellow at the Center for American Progress and a former staffer in several positions in the Obama administration; 19 Mindy Myers, the executive director of the Democratic Senatorial Campaign Committee (DSCC) during the 2018 election cycle, and the 2012 campaign manager for U.S. Sen. Elizabeth Warren (D-MA); 20 Matthew Miller, the spokesman for former U.S. Attorney General Eric Holder and a former communications director for the Democratic Senatorial Campaign Committee (DSCC); 21 Faiz Shakir, the national political director for the American Civil Liberties Union (ACLU), a former senior adviser to former U.S. Sen. Harry Reid (D-Nevada) and U.S. Rep. Nancy Pelosi (D-CA), and the former editor-in-chief of ThinkProgress.org—a left-wing website created by the Center for American Progress’s lobbying arm, CAP Action Fund; 22 Maya Harris, a policy adviser for Hillary Clinton‘s 2016 Presidential campaign and the sister of U.S. Sen. Kamala Harris (D-CA); 23 and Ronald Klain, a former chief of staff to Democratic Vice Presidents Al Gore and Joe Biden.
+Former board members include John Podesta, the chair of Hillary Clinton’s 2016 presidential campaign, and co-founder of the left-wing think tank Center for American Progress; Scott Nathan, a senior fellow at the Center for American Progress and a former staffer in several positions in the Obama administration; 26 Matthew Miller, the spokesman for former U.S. Attorney General Eric Holder and a former communications director for the Democratic Senatorial Campaign Committee (DSCC); 27 Faiz Shakir, the national political director for the American Civil Liberties Union (ACLU), a former senior adviser to former U.S. Sen. Harry Reid (D-Nevada) and U.S. Rep. Nancy Pelosi (D-CA), and the former editor-in-chief of ThinkProgress.org—a left-wing website created by the Center for American Progress’s lobbying arm, CAP Action Fund; 28 and Maya Harris, a policy adviser for Hillary Clinton‘s 2016 Presidential campaign and the sister of Vice President Kamala Harris.
+29

 Executive Staff